Life-the-game/SDK-OCaml/README.md

 The [`Api` module](http://life.db0.fr/api/OCaml/v2/Api.html) contains the [`go` function](http://life.db0.fr/api/OCaml/v2/Api.html#VALgo) that pretty much handles everything for you to call an API method and return its result (generate the URL, execute the method, parse the result, unwrap the elements, ...).

-To understand the purpose of each parameters of the `go` function, refer to [the documentation]

 ###### The (optional) `rtype` parameter

 This is the type of the HTTP request.